 Do weightlifting belts help you lift more weight?

 Belts aren’t magic.
 They don’t automatically allow your body to do something it isn’t ready for—you won’t increase your back squat one-rep max by 15 pounds just by throwing on a belt.
-However, because weightlifting belts increase core stabilization and core stability is a key indicator of proper lifting form, it’s safe to assume that most people will enjoy more success at heavy lifting when wearing a belt.
+However, because weightlifting belts can increase core stabilization, and core stability is a key indicator of proper lifting form, it’s safe to assume that most people can enjoy more success at heavy lifting when wearing a belt.

 When should you use a weightlifting belt?

 There’s no hard-and-fast rule about when to wear a belt and when not to, but many people reserve weightlifting belts for very heavy lifts.
-However, other people like to wear belts for high-volume workouts, too.
+However, other athletes like to wear belts for high-volume workouts, as well.
 It’s honestly a matter of personal preference and A-OK as long as you know how to brace your core on your own.

 What’s the best material for a weightlifting belt?